f1shyondrugs/CaseOpening/README.md

 - Total reward chances MUST add up to 100 (if not, unexpected behavior may occur)
 - Shop slots start from 0 and must be less than shop size
 - Block types must be valid Minecraft materials
+- Hologram lines can be customized per crate or use default configuration
+- Custom messages can include the prefix placeholder